 Description

-Please join us for the first FUTURES x Magnum Artist Spotlight of 2026 with Parisa Aminolahi.
+Please join us for a FUTURES x Magnum Artist Spotlight with Parisa Aminolahi.

 Paris Aminolahi will present her first photo-book, How the Nights Can Fly, published by Huwawabooks.